UmarAhmad12/Pockedex_Project/README.md

-# Basic Pockedex project to understand the use of useEffect in react.
+# Basic Pockedex project to understand the use of useEffect in Reactjs.